Texas GOP candidate bashes Chinese immigrants over coronavirus: ‘I don’t want them here at all’

 Kim, 42, also argued that a rising surge in violence and threats against Asian Americans has been trumped up by the media, saying that “Asians have always faced violence.
 It’s not worse than before.”

 The comments left Kim, who served under Trump in the Small Business Administration, facing blowback from both supporters and opponents.
-Republican California Reps.
-Young Kim and Michelle Steel, who endorsed Kim in March, told CNN they had told her that the comments were wrong.
+Republican Reps.
+Young Kim and Michelle Steel, both of California, who endorsed Kim in March, told The Washington Post they had told her that the comments were wrong.

-“Sery’s comments were unacceptable and hurtful, especially at a time when hate targeting the [Asian Americans and Pacific Islanders] community is on the rise, and we made that clear to her today,” Kim and Steel said in a statement to CNN.
+“Sery’s comments were unacceptable and hurtful, especially at a time when hate targeting the [Asian Americans and Pacific Islanders] community is on the rise, and we made that clear to her today,” Young Kim and Steel said in a statement to The Post.

 Kim’s office did not immediately respond to a message from The Washington Post late Thursday.
 She told CNN that she meant to direct her comments at the Chinese government.

-“[The remarks] were directed at the Communist Party of China, and were not directed at Asian Americans, especially Chinese immigrants fleeing this oppressive regime,” she told CNN.
+The remarks “were directed at the Communist Party of China, and were not directed at Asian Americans, especially Chinese immigrants fleeing this oppressive regime,” she told CNN.

-Her comments come amid a wave of racist attacks and threats against Asian Americans, some of which have turned fatal, that some activists have linked to former president Donald Trump’s anti-China rhetoric over the coronavirus pandemic.
-During the last months of his tenure, the former president repeatedly used racially insensitive terms to refer to the disease.
+Her comments come amid a wave of racist attacks and threats against Asian Americans, some of which have turned fatal, that some activists have linked to President Donald Trump’s anti-China rhetoric over the coronavirus pandemic.
+During the last months of his tenure, he repeatedly used racially insensitive terms to refer to the disease.

 Kim was born in South Korea and immigrated to the U.S. at an early age, with her family eventually settling in Texas.
 She was an attorney and later served in the U.S. Department of Health and Human Services under President George W. Bush before joining Trump’s transition team in 2016.
 She also served as a senior adviser at the U.S. Department of Health and Human Services under Trump.